Pneumonia in a child

 Fluconazole |

-6-12 mg / kg body weight |
+6-12 mg/kg body weight |

-Antiviral treatment of pneumonia in children
+Antiviral treatment of pneumonia in a child

 Antiviral drugs are prescribed in the following cases:

-[31], [32], [33], [34], [35], [36]
+[31], [32], [33], [34], [35].
+[36]

-Immunocorrective therapy
+Immunorous therapy

-Indications for the appointment of immunocorrective therapy:
+Indications for the appointment of immunocorrogative therapy:

-- age up to two months;
+- Age up to two months;

-- complicated pneumonia, especially destructive.
+- Complicated pneumonia, especially destructive.

-Symptomatic treatment of pneumonia in children
+Symptomatic treatment of pneumonia in a child

 Antipyretic therapy

-[37], [38], [39], [40], [41], [42], [43],
+[37], [38], [39], [40], [41].
+[42], [43]

-- other manifestations of multiple organ failure.
+- Other manifestations of multiple organ failure.

-- with persistent normalization of body temperature;
+- With persistent normalization of body temperature;

-- with a decrease in leukocytosis and neutrophilia in the blood.
+- With a decrease in leukocytosis and neutrophilia in the blood.

 Read also: |